 Health Insurance: International externs have the option of waiving Cardinal Care health insurance coverage if they obtain alternate insurance (travel insurance or otherwise) and notify Stanford’s Vaden Health Center in advance of the standard deadline, as listed on Axess.
 We encourage you to investigate coverage and costs thoroughly.
 To opt out of Cardinal Care for the Quarter, go into Axess online and go to “health insurance waiver.”
 For more information on opting out of Cardinal Care, please contact Vaden Health Center at (650) 723-2135.

-Current students may also review past students’ employer evaluations on this password-protected website.
+Current students may also review past students’ externship evaluations on this password-protected website.